tayloraswift/jpeg/documentation/README.md

     * `struct` `JPEG.Data.Planar<Format>.Plane`
 * `struct` `JPEG.Data.Rectangular<Format>`

-These are the data representations discussed in the [user model](#iv-user-model) section.
+These are the data representations discussed in the [user model](#4-User-model) section.
 The `Spectral` and `Planar` types are `RandomAccessCollection`s of planes.
 Each collection type (as well as the `Quanta` member of a `Spectral` instance) provides an `index(forKey:)` method used to translate a *c<sub>i</sub>* or *q<sub>i</sub>* key into a *p* or *q* integer index.
 Note that for plane index lookups, this is *not* exactly the same as finding the component index in the image layout, because this method will return `nil` if *p* is greater than or equal to the number of planes in the data representation (i.e., if the component is a resident component, but not a recognized one).
 This distinction is, however, irrelevant for the built-in common color format, as it accepts no unrecognized components.

-#### v.ii.ix. decoder types and decoder implementation
+#### 5.2.9 Decoder types and decoder implementation

 * `extension` `JPEG.Bitstream`
 * `extension` `JPEG.Data.Spectral`